Q1: How to configure the planning calendar for the ATP calculation where goods are shipped every other working day?

 Ans: Scheduling is done based on the Capacity Category we define in the Workcenter

 Q32.
-How to create opbject dependencies in a BOM FOR A CONFIGURABLE MATERIAL?
+How to create object dependencies in a BOM FOR A CONFIGURABLE MATERIAL?

 Ans: Go to Extras -> Object Dependency -> Assign

 Q33.
-Can any body explain me why work scheduling view is required for semi finished and finished products?
+Can anybody explain to me why work scheduling view is required for semi-finished and finished products?
 (Because we'll mention all details in MRP views)